skip navigation

 cell reception on a mountain top

-I don't know if my cell phone will work here.
+I don't know if my mobile phone will work here. (yes?)

-I don't know whether my cell phone will work here.
+I don't know whether my mobile phone will work here or not. (polar: yes or no)

-I don't know whether my cell phone will work if I use it here.
+I don't know whether my mobile phone will work here or there.
+(X or Y)

 Lay the baby down